 A big mistake that many small businesses make is rushing their choice of a manufacturing partner.
 After completing the design, they want to get it made and on shelves or on an e-commerce site.
 But rushing the decision can only lead to longer delays if not failure.
 Take your time, ask questions, and talk to references.
 Visit their facility and ask them to explain their production process.
 Also, let their manufacturing engineers question you about your product design.
 If they come back and say there are no problems and everything will be easy, beware.
 Making stuff is hard, and unless your manufacturing company was part of your product design process, they should have many questions.

 With factory sourcing being so critical in the product development process, you likely need to partner with someone with extensive knowledge about the ins and outs of manufacturing.
 They need to know what to look for and how to ensure you work with the best possible factory for your specific product.
-You can hire a sourcing agent, but If you use a sourcing agent to help you find a manufacturer, be sure you have a way to verify they work completely independently and receive no kickbacks or compensation for their recommendations.
+You can hire a sourcing agent, but if you use a sourcing agent to help you find a manufacturer, be sure you have a way to verify they work completely independently and receive no kickbacks or compensation for their recommendations.

 Trading companies are another option.
 They are a middleman that fills your order.
 They handle everything and then charge you for the final product.
 Working with this type of sourcing company gives you little control and has higher long-term costs.
 But it’s fast and easy.